idvorkin/idvorkin.github.io/_d/SustainableWork.md

 - There are times when we need to swing work life balance to work.
 They should be rare, clear ahead of time, and followed or proceeded by times where we can focus on our lives.
 - Changing culture is a slow process so when I'm new to an organization expect a while for it to kick in.

+### Tell me more

 In future posts, I'll describe how leaders can build a culture of work life balance into organizations that haven't embraced it yet.

+I'm always looking for folks passionate about software engineering leadership and management so reach out for virtual coffee if you share my passion!

+I'm hiring, so if you're a principal developer, senior developer or SDE-II reach out.

 <!--
 ### How do I manage up to enable work life balance (Sneak peek of post #2)